There’s no doubt that childhood obesity has put the spotlight on the National School Lunch Program.

 I’ve taken a closer look at the School Lunch Program since starting this blog.
-This is partly due to my partnership with Schoolmenu.com a website that posts menus and nutrition education information (by school district), in many cases the nutritional content of menu items is also shown.
+This is partly due to my partnership with Schoolmenu.com a website that posts menus and nutrition education information (by the school district), in many cases the nutritional content of menu items is also shown.

 After talking to several school Food Service Directors, I’m dying to share what’s really going on in school cafeterias across America.
 And I think you’ll be pleasantly surprised.

-In 1996, legislation was passed mandating schools to provide meals that contain 1/3rd the Recommended Daily Allowances for key nutrients including calories, protein, calcium, iron and vitamins A and C. The nutrition standards also limits total fat (30% of calories or less) and saturated fat (10% of calories or less).
-Schools are encouraged, but not required, to reduce levels of cholesterol and sodium and increase the amounts of whole grains, fruits, vegetables and dietary fiber.
+In 1996, legislation was passed mandating schools to provide meals that contain 1/3rd the Recommended Daily Allowances for key nutrients including calories, protein, calcium, iron and vitamins A and C. The nutrition standards also limit total fat (30% of calories or less) and saturated fat (10% of calories or less).
+Schools were encouraged, but not required, to reduce levels of cholesterol and sodium and increase the amounts of whole grains, fruits, vegetables, and dietary fiber.

-“I have $1.68 to spend on each meal,” says Wanda Grant, dietitian and Director of Food Services for Palm Springs Unified School District.
+“I have $1.68 to spend on each meal,” says Wanda Grant, dietitian, and Director of Food Services for Palm Springs Unified School District.
 “Fresh fruits and vegetables are hard on the budget but I find ways to include them”

-Cindy Hobbs, Executive Director of Child Nutrition Services for Charlotte Mecklenburg county schools in North Carolina, runs 170 schools and serves 130,000 daily meals.
+Cindy Hobbs, Executive Director of Child Nutrition Services for Charlotte Mecklenburg County schools in North Carolina, runs 170 schools and serves 130,000 daily meals.
 While the government pays for half of her budget, the other half comes from items sold a la carte.

-“Unfortunately, many items like fruits and vegetables are not kids favorites (don’t sell),” she says.
+“Unfortunately, many items like fruits and vegetables are not kids’ favorites (don’t sell),” she says.
 “But when possible we try to improve the nutrition of all the (snack) foods we offer by using whole wheat flour and lowering the fat.”

 Food Service Directors often receive parental complaints about the junk they serve.
 Yet in order to meet the nutrition standards, and please kids, they need to be creative.
-That means the pizza is made with whole grains and reduced fat cheese.
+That means the pizza is made with whole grains and reduced-fat cheese.
 Grant says that she strives to make half of the grains she serves to her students whole grains, which is consistent with current dietary guidelines.